4ster-light/blog/content/posts/learning-python.md

 ---

-> My contact information is available in the main page for anyone that would like to reach out to me, I may take some time to answer mails, but my DMs are always open.
+> My contact information is available in [the contact page](/contact) for anyone that would like to reach out to me.
 > Thank you for reading this, and come back any time!
 I will keep posting about my journey and any interesting topic related to software engineering.
 >